VeldEnDuin/VeldEnDuin.github.io/en/covid/campers.md

 ## GUIDELINES SANITARY BLOCK AND SERVICE STATION

-* The sanitary facilities will be opened again from 25/06.
+* The communal sanitary facilities are closed until March 1st.

-* We ask everyone with their own sanitary facilities to use these as much as possible.
+* Only campers with their own sanitary facilities can stay.

-* The sanitary block and service station are cleaned thoroughly and regularly and all contact points are disinfected.

-* Clean the service station after emptying your chemical toilet.
-The use of gloves is advised.

-* Wash your hands thoroughly before and after each use of the sanitary facilities and service station.